mschlitz-trux/ui-bootstrap4/README.md

     * [ ] Getting started with development should be very simple
 * [ ] Switch to ES2015
     * [ ] The code should be cleaned up, and better formatted

-I'll add more as I think of them / have the time.
+If you can think of more, feel free to make issues.

 ---